Dan Thorpe's Acoustic Guitar Domination

 • Ring finger plays the high E string

-A lot of guitarists get this wrong so follow this rule as much as possible.
-As always there are exceptions to the rules but whenever there is I mention them in the videos above.
+A lot of guitarists get this wrong, so follow this rule as much as possible.
+As always, there are exceptions to the rules, but whenever there is an exception, I mention them in the videos above.

 How to play songs on guitar – the most efficient way!

-This is my advice on how to play the guitar songs that are easy, or those are so-called “easy”.
+This is my advice on how to play the easy guitar songs or those so-called “easy” ones.

-1. Only be learning two songs at a time.
-You can have more than two that you are trying to improve upon and play better, but in terms of learning the chords, notes, patterns, etc, and processing the details, don`t learn any more than two a time.
+1. Only learn two songs at a time.
+You can have more than two that you are trying to improve and play better, but in terms of learning the chords, notes, patterns, etc., and processing the details, don’t learn more than two a time.

-2. Make sure one is fairly simple for you to play and the other is a little more challenging, using harder chords, patterns or a faster tempo.
-Doing one easier and one harder will give you the best of both worlds – variety, fun with the easier one, and improvements with the harder one.
-It doesn`t get much better than that!
-Keep this in mind when looking for easy to learn guitar songs.
+2. Make sure one is fairly simple for you to play and the other is a little more challenging, using harder chords, patterns, or a faster tempo.
+Doing one easier and one harder song will give you the best of both worlds – variety and fun with the easier one, and improvements with the harder one.
+It doesn’t get much better than that!
+Keep this in mind when looking for easy-to-learn guitar songs.

 3. Go slowly, and adhere to the five times rule for better guitar practice when learning anything – this is especially important when fingerpicking!

 4. Be as fluent as possible with your chord changes.
-Fast and clear chord changes are an integral part of playing any hard or easy pop songs on guitar.
+Fast and clear chord changes are an integral part of playing any hard or easy pop song on guitar.

 5. Likewise, get your strumming patterns tidy.
 “What!
-Strumming patterns, I`m here for fingerpicking!” – I hear you say.
-I know, but a LOT of pop, folk and easy country songs on guitar require you to be able to strum various sections such as the chorus.
+Strumming patterns, I’m here for fingerpicking!” – I hear you say.
+I know, but some pop, folk, and easy country fingerpicking songs on guitar require you to be able to strum various sections, e.g. the chorus.

-7. You can also check out this expert post where 15 of the best guitar teachers around the world share their advice on learning faster.
+7. You can also check out this expert post I made where 15 of the best guitar teachers around the world share their advice on learning faster.

 What to do if you find this list of best beginner guitar songs harder than you expect

-Use the tips above when learning songs and you`ll improve upon the songs faster than ever but if you find you really struggle, ignore the advice of most guitar teachers where they tell you to learn more songs.
+Use the tips above when learning songs and you’ll improve with the songs faster than ever, but if you find you really struggle, ignore the advice of most guitar teachers where they tell you to learn more songs.

 Many of my readers have young children and many more have young grandchildren.
-Share the love of guitar playing and learning faster by learning really simple music, kids nursery rhymes can be a good place to start if you struggle.
+Share the love of guitar playing by learning really simple music such as kids’ nursery rhymes, which can be a good place to start if you struggle.

 Post a comment and let me know your favourite easy songs to learn on the guitar – especially fingerpicking ones!